Why Counting Macros Will Help You Lose Weight (And The Pitfalls To Avoid)

 I'll go through why counting macros is a super reliable way to control your weight, and then talk about some of the pitfalls that you don't want to experience...
 Your body needs more than just calories and macros, so the better you can feed your body the better it will perform!

-Don’t get me wrong.
-Counting your macros will work to control your weight.
-Whether your goal is to lose weight, or gain weight, controlling the macros that you are consuming can get you there.
+Counting your macros is not a fad, and it will absolutely work to control your weight.
+Whether your goal is to lose weight, gain weight, or maintain, controlling the macros that you are consuming can get you there.
+Some people may find that they are able to achieve more predictable weight loss than others, but it usually comes down to a person's ability to track their food accurately and adhere to their diet.

 It works for the exact same reason that counting calories can help you lose or gain weight.
 The concept is energy in vs. energy out (also known as Energy Balance)